stoneyzjw/snippetbox/README.md

 Now, creating an object just so we can implement a ServeHTTP() method on it is long-winded and a bit confusing.
 Which is why in practice it's far more common to write your handlers as a normal function (like we have been so far).
 For example:

+# Chapter 3

+## Configuration and error handling

+In this section of the book we're going to do some housekeeping.
+We won't add much new functionality, but instead focus on making improvements that'll make it easier to manage our application as it grows.

+You'll learn how to:
+1. Set configuration settings for you application at runtime in an easy and idiomatic way using command-line flags.

+2. Improve your application log messages to include more information, and manage them differently depending on the type (or level) of log messages.

+3. Make dependencies available to your handlers in a way that's extensible, type-safe, and doesn't get in a say when it comes to writing tests.

+4. Centralize error handling so that you don't need to repeat yourself when writing code.

+## Managing configuration settings

+Our web application's main.go file currently contains a couple of hard-coded configuration settings:

++ The network address for the server to listen on (currently ":4000")
++ The file path for the static files directory (currently "./ui/static")

+Having these hard-coded isn't ideal.
+There's no separation between our configuration setttings and code, and we can't change the settings at runtime (which is important if you need different settings for development, testing and productioin environments).

+In this chapter we'll start to improve that, and make the network address for our server configuration at runtime.